Anatoliy Trubin: Shakhtar Donetsk

-Trubin had his breakthrough in the 2020–21 season, taking club legend Andriy Pyatov's place in the starting eleven, making 30 appearances, as he made his debut in the Champions League in a 3–2 away win against Real Madrid on 21 October 2020, and also had two clean sheets against Inter Milan in the competition, being credited as the club's player of the season by Shakhtar's fans.
+Trubin’s breakthrough came during the 2020–21 season, when he displaced long-time first-choice goalkeeper Andriy Pyatov.
+He made 30 appearances across competitions and debuted in the UEFA Champions League on 21 October 2020 in a 3–2 away win against Real Madrid.
+He also recorded two clean sheets against Inter Milan in the group stage and was voted Shakhtar’s player of the season by supporters.

-On 23 February 2023, in the second leg of the UEFA Europa League Knockout round play-offs, after Shakhtar drew 3–3 on aggregate with Rennes, Trubin was named man of the match, after he made three saves in a penalty shoot-out to help his side progress to the round of 16.
-He would make 28 appearances in the league, keeping 14 clean sheets, as Shakhtar won the league title.
+During the 2022–23 season, he made 28 league appearances and kept 14 clean sheets as Shakhtar won the Ukrainian Premier League title.
+On 23 February 2023, he was named man of the match in a UEFA Europa League knockout round play-off against Rennes after saving three penalties in the shoot-out to send Shakhtar into the round of 16.

-In July 2023, with a year left on his contract, Shakhtar negotiated with Inter Milan regarding a potential transfer of Trubin to replace André Onana, who had recently left Inter.
-However, negotiations between both clubs broke down, after Inter failed to meet Shakhtar's asking price.
-Meanwhile, Trubin publicly asked to leave the club.
-Shortly after, Benfica expressed their interest in acquiring Trubin's services, as the two clubs proceeded to begin negotiations.
+With one year remaining on his contract in mid-2023, Shakhtar held transfer talks with Inter Milan, but negotiations collapsed after the clubs failed to agree on a fee.
+Trubin subsequently expressed his desire to leave, and Benfica entered negotiations shortly afterwards.

 Benfica

-On 10 August 2023, Trubin joined Primeira Liga club Benfica by signing a contract until 2028, on a transfer worth €10 million plus €1 million depending on objectives, with Shakhtar Donetsk also entitled to 40% of the profit of a future sale.
+On 10 August 2023, Trubin signed for Benfica on a contract running until 2028.
+The transfer fee was reported as €10 million plus €1 million in performance-related bonuses, with Shakhtar retaining 40% of any future profit on a sale.

-Afterwards, for first games of the season, Trubin remained a backup to Samuel Soares, who took Odysseas Vlachodimos' place after he left the club, before eventually making his debut on 16 September, starting in a 2–1 away win against Vizela in the Primeira Liga.
-After the match, his manager Roger Schmidt stated that "he gave Soares a few games, while Trubin adapted to the team and gained confidence, until it was the best time for him to start".
+He began the season as backup to Samuel Soares following the departure of Odysseas Vlachodimos, before making his debut on 16 September in a 2–1 Primeira Liga away win against Vizela.
+Head coach Roger Schmidt stated that the delayed introduction allowed Trubin time to adapt and gain confidence within the squad.
+He subsequently established himself as the club’s first-choice goalkeeper across domestic and European competitions.

+On 28 January 2026, Trubin scored a stoppage-time goal in a 4–2 UEFA Champions League victory over Real Madrid, securing Benfica’s progression to the knockout play-offs on goal difference.
+He became the fifth goalkeeper to score in Champions League history and the first since 2023 and the first goalkeeper to score for Benfica in official matches.
+It was also the first goal of his career.

 International career

 Trubin represented Ukraine at under-16, under-17, under-18, under-19 and under-21 levels, for a total of 31 caps.
 He was called up to the senior side by Andrey Shevchenko on 5 March 2021, for 2022 FIFA World Cup qualifiers against France, Finland and Kazakhstan.

 He made his senior debut for Ukraine national team on 31 March in a World Cup qualifier against Kazakhstan.
 Trubin was included in the squad for Euro 2020.
 After finishing as one of the best third-placed teams, Ukraine was eventually eliminated in the quarter-finals by England on 3 July, after a 4–0 loss at Stadio Olimpico in Rome.

+In May 2024, Trubin was called up to represent Ukraine at UEFA Euro 2024.